List of Docklands Light Railway stations: Stations and routes

-Listed for each station is the branch or branches it is on, the local authority, the London Travelcard zone in which it is located, interchanges with other modes of transport, the opening date and any resiting.
+Listed for each station is the branch or branches it is on, the local authority, the London fare zones in which it is located, interchanges with other modes of transport, the opening date and any resiting.

 Four stations have direct interchanges with London Underground lines: Bank (Central, Circle, District, Northern and Waterloo & City), Canning Town (Jubilee), West Ham (Hammersmith & City, Jubilee and District lines) and Stratford (Central and Jubilee).
 There are indirect interchanges at Canary Wharf and Heron Quays (for Jubilee line from Canary Wharf), Bow Church (for District and Hammersmith & City lines from Bow Road) and Tower Gateway (for Circle and District lines from Tower Hill).
-There are interchanges with London Overground at Stratford (direct) and Shadwell (indirect).
+There are interchanges with London Overground: the Mildmay line at Stratford (direct) and the Windrush line at Shadwell (indirect).
 There are interchanges with National Rail at Greenwich, Lewisham, Limehouse, Woolwich Arsenal, Stratford, West Ham and Stratford International.

 List

 Planned stations

-There is currently two planned projects that will add stations to the DLR network - a new station at Thames Wharf and an extension to Thamesmead.
+There are currently two planned projects that will add stations to the DLR network - a new station at Thames Wharf and an extension to Thamesmead.